-Violation Type Violation Begin Violation End Violation Explanation LEAD CONSUMER NOTICE (LCR) 12/30/2020 We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested within the required time frame.
-The results were provided, but were supposed to be provided no later than 30 days after learning the results.
+Violation Type Violation Begin Violation End Violation Explanation LEAD CONSUMER NOTICE (LCR) 12/30/2020 We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
+These were supposed to be provided no later than 30 days after learning the results.